TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 filtered_assets = assets[assets.type .== "producer" .|| assets.type .== "conversion", ["name", "type", "capacity", "initial_units", "unit_commitment",  "ramping"]] # hide
 ```

 The `assets-rep-periods-partitions` file defines the time resolution for the assets in the `partition` column.
 For instance, here we can see that the time resolutions are 3h for the `ccgt` and 6h for the `smr`.
-These values mean that the unit commitment variables in the model have three and six hours resolution, respectively.
+These values mean that the unit commitment variables (e.g., `units_on`) in the model have three and six hours resolution, respectively.

 ```@example unit-commitment
 assets_partitions_data = CSV.read(joinpath(input_dir, "assets-rep-periods-partitions.csv"), DataFrame, header = 2) # hide